dezim95/dezim95/README.md

 - 👋 Hi, I’m @dezim95
-- 👀 I’m interested in physics, music, psychology
+- 👀 I’m interested in backend, frontend, AI, physics, music, psychology
-- 🌱 I’m currently learning html, css, Ruby
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a suicide hotline web and mobile application
-- 📫 How to reach me ... @dezimfisicaenem on Instagram
+- 📫 How to reach me ... @dezimfisicaenem on Instagram, @andredelacerda on Linkedin

 <!---
 dezim95/dezim95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.